Seminole Heights Street Art Trail

 Artist: Catherine Thomas

-About: The mandala design for the street mural was chosen by residents from a pool of artist who had submitted designs for consideration.
+About: The mandala design for the street mural was chosen by residents from a pool of artists who had submitted designs for consideration.
 Catherine Thomas, the local artist who made the winning design says “the mural was designed to represent the beauty and vibrancy of the Seminole Heights community… Since this is a community project, I felt as though a mandala would be a great symbol of bringing the community together to create something beautiful that everyone will be able to enjoy, while also learning something along the way.”

 Installation: June 22, 2019